AnshumGill/RPiTracker_Serverless/README.md

 This is a serverless deployment for tracking Raspberry Pi 4 model B 4GB for India Region.

-This app is deployed using Netlify for UI and S3+API Gateway+Lambda as backend.
+This app is deployed using Netlify for UI and S3+API Gateway+Lambda as backend and DynamoDB as Database.

+There are 2 Lambda Functions.

+1. Is responsible for scraping URL's and updating DynamoDB data every 15 minutes (using eventbrigde)
+2. Is responsible for getting data from DynamoDB and is executed through API call from API Gateway.

 ## Prerequisites